Narrabri

 Narrabri has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely to affect the region.
-Notable ones are Stoney Creek Battery Energy Storage System (BESS) project, Narrabri Place Strategy, Newell Highway Upgrade - Heavy Duty Pavement Upgrades from Narrabri to Moree, and Narrabri Solar Farm and BESS project.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely affecting the region.
+Notable projects are Stoney Creek Battery Energy Storage System (BESS) project, Narrabri Place Strategy initiative, Newell Highway Heavy Duty Pavement Upgrades from Narrabri to Moree, and Narrabri Solar Farm with associated BESS system.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.